SanketSonawane11/AI/README.md

 # My AI Learning Journey 🚀

 A public roadmap to track my progress in becoming an AI Engineer.
-This plan covers foundations, core machine learning, LLMs, MLOps, and specialization over a 24-30 month period.
+This plan covers foundations, core machine learning, LLMs, MLOps, and specialisation over a 24-30 month period.

 ---